zeekus/textfiles/pschism_build_document_with_spack.md

 xdflvpm         gmake@3.82
 ```

 - [ ] Classic compiler is referenced by the intel64 path.
+  Note, we are using the package 'callapath' to refernece the compiler location.
   To tell spack modify the *compiler.yaml*, we run this command:

 ```bash